flawil-beavers/Future-Engineers_2025/README.md

 ### Power Management

 We use a standard 4S LiPo battery as a power source.
 This flexible yet commercially available solution enables us to operate our drive and computer vision subsystems with just one DC-DC step-down converter.
 The 14.8 V from the battery is fed directly into the H-bridge motor driver, an L298N variant.
 The step-down converter supplies a stable 5V to the main on-board computer, a Raspberry Pi 4B.
 Our computer vision algorithms run on this low-power yet powerful SBC.
 The 5V is also routed to an Arduino Nano, which is connected serially to the Raspberry via USB - this serves to separate the image processing from the motor control.
 Acceleration, PWM modulation etc. are handled by the Nano.
-Most thought has been given to power consumption, as the Raspberry Pi consumes up to 1.2 amps.
-The servo motor can draw up to 0.6 A at standstill.
-The DC-DC converter had to be select-ed to fulfil these criteria.
-The drive motor is supplied separately, but still only draws 0.75 A. Thanks to this separation, nothing had to be specified for high currents.
+Most attention was given to power consumption: the Raspberry Pi alone can draw up to 1.2 A, and the servo motor requires up to 0.6 A when stalled.
+The DC-DC converter therefore had to be selected to safely support these loads.
+The drive motor is powered separately and draws only about 0.75 A, which means that - thanks to this separation - no components had to be rated for higher combined currents.
 The H-bridge allows the Arduino Nano to control the Motor with 3 pins: 2 for selecting the direction of rotation and one for controlling the speed using PWM (pulse width modulation).
 With this component, the 12-volt system can be safely controlled with the Raspberry Pis and Arduino 5 volts.

 ---

 ### Sense Management

-Last year, we tried out various sensors, such as ultrasonic sensors, gyroscopic sensors and cameras.
-After using the camera, we realised that the camera is sufficient if the field of view is large enough.
-That's why we opted for a Pi HQ camera with a lens that has a field of view of 120°.
+Last year, we experimented with several types of sensors, including ultrasonic modules, gyroscopes, and cameras.
+Through testing, we found that a single camera was sufficient for navigation - provided it had a wide enough field of view.
+Based on this, we chose the Raspberry Pi HQ camera with a 120° lens, giving the robot a detailed, wide-angle view of its surroundings.

-The camera enables the robot to get an accurate picture of the objects around it.
-The Pi HQ camera is connected directly to the Raspberry Pi and is therefore powered directly by the Pi.
-The Pi, on the other hand, receives its power via the 5V pins on the GPIO connector.
+The camera connects directly to the Raspberry Pi and is powered through it, while the Raspberry Pi itself receives power via the 5 V pins on the GPIO header.

-After our experiences last year, we decided to leave out all ultrasonic sensors and the gyro-scope.
-Instead of relying on hardware sensors, we opted for more processing of the video to emulate distance sensors.
-To simplify the processing and make it easier to detect walls, we placed the camera exactly 100 mm above the floor so that its centre line is exactly level with the top of the wall.
+Following last year’s experience, we removed ultrasonic sensors from the design, instead using video processing to emulate distance sensing.
+To simplify image processing and improve wall detection, the camera is mounted exactly 100 mm above the floor, allowing the car to focus on the lower half of the image.

-We are now also working with a gyro sensor that monitors the robot's movements, enabling it to make more precise turns and maintain the line of travel.
+We have since introduced a gyroscope as a support tool to enabling more precise turns and improved stability while driving straight.

 ---